Experienced Motorcycle Accident Attorney in Mississippi

 What to Do after a Motorcycle Crash in Mississippi

 After a motorcycle crash, your number one priority should be seeking medical care.
 Medical care can be lifesaving.
 Seeking it sooner rather than later may improve your chances of making a full recovery.
 Early care also provides proof of injuries suffered as a direct result of your accident.
 This will be important when filing a claim.

 In addition to seeking medical care, report the accident to the police.
 You should also provide a statement and request a copy of the police report.

 You should also gather any evidence related to the crash that you can.
 Take photographs of your injuries and of the scene of the accident (if you are physically able to do so).
 Get witnesses’ statements and contact information on your own if possible.

 Inform your insurance company of the accident as soon as possible.
 You want to initiate the claims process against the at-fault party quickly.
-This is also the time to contact a motorcycle accident lawyer in Greenville.
+This is also the time to contact a motorcycle accident lawyer in Mississippi.